DevMountain/code-live-student/README.md

 When your code-live server connects to the instructor's code-live server, it will notify you in the terminal of the connection by printing to the terminal `code-live is connected`.

 ## Usage with VS Code
 To code along with the instructor, simply create a new folder to store the instructor's code inside of your own code's directory.
-This will keep your code and the syncing instructor code separate to prevent any overwrites.
+This will keep your code and the syncing instructor's code separate to prevent any overwrites.
 For example, a file structure with a react application would look something like this:

 ```
 /node_modules